mdelillo/create-pull-request-resource/README.md

 ## Github create pull resource resource

 Custom concourse resource to create a pull request.
-It expects
+It expects a git repo with local commit which this resource will consume and create a new branch and use that to create a pull request.
+There is also an option to auto-merge to pull request.

 ## Source Configuration